Self-Guided Walking Tour in Berlin

 Berlin TV Tower

 The tallest structure in Germany rises 368 meters from Alexanderplatz, built between 1965 and 1969 by the East German government as a statement of engineering.
 The sphere at 203 meters contains an observation deck and a revolving restaurant that completes a full rotation every 30 minutes.
 On clear days, visibility reaches 42 kilometers.
 Locals call the sphere the Pope's Revenge because sunlight reflecting off the steel creates a cross-shaped glow, a persistent embarrassment for the officially atheist East German state.
-Free to view from the outside.
-Lines for the elevator can stretch for hours in summer.
-Buy tickets online to skip the main queue.
+Free to view from the outside; tickets to the observation deck start at 25.50 euros.
+Lines for the elevator can stretch for hours in summer, so buy online to skip the main queue.
 Visit just before sunset when the city lights switch on while daylight remains.

 Hours